-Level 2

-Semester II

-Course Code PSM 22143 PSM 22143

-Course Title Public Administrative Law in Sri Lanka

-Credit 3

-Core/Compulsory/ Elective Core

-Hourly Breakdown Theory Tutorial Self-Learning

-30 15 105

-- provide a comprehensive understanding of the definition, scope, and functions of administrative law. - explain the nature and growth of administrative law in sri lanka. - highlight the concept of delegated legislation and its significance. - describe the principles and practices of administrative justice.

-- explain the definition, scope, and functions of administrative law. analyze the role of Attorney General and Auditor General - gain an understanding of the historical development and current status of administrative law in Sri Lanka.
+Level 2 Semester II Course Code PSM 22143 Course Title Public Administrative Law in Sri Lanka Credit 3 Core/Compulsory/ Elective Core Hourly Breakdown Theory Tutorial Self-Learning 30 15 105 Course Aims: This course aims to; provide a comprehensive understanding of the definition, scope, and functions of administrative law. explain the nature and growth of administrative law in sri lanka. highlight the concept of delegated legislation and its significance. describe the principles and practices of administrative justice.
+At the end of this course, t he student will be able to; - explain the definition, scope, and functions of administrative law. analyze the role of Attorney General and Auditor General gain an understanding of the historical development and current status of administrative law in Sri Lanka.